Clicky

 Clinical research

 The overall winner from Category 1 reported the ANTLANTIS trial: Amitriptyline at Low-Dose and Titrated for Irritable Bowel Syndrome as Second-Line Treatment in primary care (ATLANTIS) (https://doi.org/10.1016/S0140-6736(23)01523-4) which demonstrated that titrated low-dose amitriptyline was superior to placebo as a second-line treatment for IBS in primary care across multiple outcomes, and was safe and well tolerated.
 The authors recommend that General Practitioners should offer low-dose amitriptyline to patients with IBS whose symptoms do not improve with first-line therapies, with appropriate support to guide patient-led dose titration, such as the self-titration document developed for this trial (https://ctru.leeds.ac.uk/atlantis/).
-Professor Hazel Everitt, an academic GP in Bristol led this multi-centre trial and presented the findings at the RCGP Annual conference in 2023.
+Professor Hazel Everitt, an academic GP in Southampton, led this multi-centre trial and presented the findings at the RCGP Annual Conference in 2023.

 Aghna reflects: